pemsley/coot/blog/_posts/2020-09-18-molecular-architecture-of-the-sars-cov-2-virus-image.md

 The red bouquets are the Spike proteins and the blue pastry-things are ribonucleoproteins.

+The iconic image of the coronavirus, with which you are probably familiar, was created by Alissa Eckert from the CDC.
+It is a model.
+This image is actual experimental data.

 Just to be clear, I was not involved in this work, I just downloaded the publicly available data (the subtomogram averaging reconstruction) and made this image which you can use for free.